Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

                   "IARC List: ", x14, "-"*100,)
 ```
 ## Section 10: What it looks like
-Below are two examples of the provided SDS files and how they look on the first GUI page and the outputted popup.
+Below are two examples of the provided SDS files and how they look on the first GUI page and the outputted pop-up.

 For file: 0101030_Foamstar ST 2412_BASF_08.03.2018_EN.pdf